E2B Error Messages

-Checking last sector is accessible (pauses for several minutes) - this is a manifestation of a bug with grub4dos (currently under investigation) and some BIOSes and usually happens only with NTFS disks.
+- Checking last sector is accessible (pauses for several minutes) - this is a manifestation of a bug with grub4dos (should now be fixed?) and some BIOSes and usually happens only with NTFS disks.
 It is usually caused by one 'odd' file on the drive.
 Try re-making the USB drive with RMPrepUSB v2.1.710 or later (or use the E2B Make_E2B_USB_DRIVE script) and the problem will probably disappear.
 This issue often occurs with the 'looking for /WINHELPER.USB' error below.
 You can skip the test by using set CHECKBIOS= in your \_ISO\MyE2B.cfg file.

 If you still have problems, try Auslogics disk defrag or Defraggler to view the cluster usage on the disk and defrag it.
 See here for more details.